-A unique print that maps out Bowie and Iggy's most creative period in Berlin and a journey through four of the most influential albums of all time.
+A special print that maps out Bowie and Iggy's most creative period in Berlin and a journey through four of the most influential albums of all time.

-In 1976 David Bowie and Iggy Pop moved to Berlin to reinvent themselves and release four of the most influential records of all time: Iggy Pop's 'The Idiot' / 'Lust for Life' (both mainly written by Bowie), and Bowie's own 'Low' / '"Heroes"', all released in 1977 and all masterpieces on their own terms.
+In 1976 David Bowie and Iggy Pop moved to Berlin to reinvent themselves and release four of the most influential records in the history of pop music: Iggy Pop's 'The Idiot' / 'Lust for Life' (co-written by Bowie), and Bowie's own 'Low' / '"Heroes"', all released in 1977.

-The print that has been designed in Schöneberg, Berlin, Bowie/Iggy's former neighbourhood in Berlin.
+The print that has been researched and designed in Schöneberg, Bowie and Iggy's former neighbourhood in Berlin.

 You may be interested in other music related prints.
 Available here